 An overview of theory and research methods with a focus on empirical research in the field of applied linguistics.
 Students will read and critique recent studies, develop research questions, and explore ways in which to answer their questions.
-They will be introduced to research information sources, including the library; source citation; and grant and conference proposal writing.

 OBJECTIVES

 Students will: